What are Workflows?

 ○ How to access the Basic workflow builder

-You can also use our older version of workflow, that is basic workflow view by using the Switch View button.
+You can also use our older version of workflow, which is the basic workflow view, by using the Switch View button.
 To learn more about the Multi-step view, please click here.

-○ You can only switch view for the workflow if –
+○ You can only switch views for the workflow if –

 ‣ You have saved the workflow